fsprojects/FSharpLint/src/README.md

 ###FSharpLint.CrossDomain

 A worker proxy written in C#, this loads and runs the `FSharpLint.Application` worker proxy in a separate app domain.
-The reason for the existance of this is that mono seems to load FSharp.Core into any app domains when loaded from an application written in F#, so if we want FSharp.Core isolated then this worker can sit between the two F# app domains to make sure the FSharp.Core from the first app domain doesn't end up in the `FSharpLint.Application` worker's app domain.
+The reason for the existance of this is that mono seems to load `FSharp.Core` into any app domains loaded from an application written in F#, so if we want `FSharp.Core` isolated then this worker can sit between the two F# app domains to make sure the `FSharp.Core` from the first app domain doesn't end up in the `FSharpLint.Application` worker's app domain.

 ###FSharpLint.Framework